UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 :question: Answer questions *6* and *7* and *8* [QUESTIONS](./LABTASKS.md#questions)

-## Use ZenHub to support Agile development
+## Use GitHub Projects to support Agile development

-We'll be using ZenHub to augment the standard GitHub issues system with nifty powers to aid in Agile estimating, planning, tracking, and development.
+We'll be using GitHub Projects to augment the standard GitHub issues system with nifty powers to aid in Agile estimating, planning, tracking, and development.
 The next two sections describe the software development tasks you need to complete for this lab, which all take the form of augmenting the server API with new functionality.

-### Setting up the project ZenHub board
+### Setting up the GitHub Projects board

-So before you actually start _coding_ on any of that, you should spend some time using ZenHub to capture and estimate issues and do some planning.
+So before you actually start _coding_ on any part of the lab, you should spend some time using issues and GitHub Projects to capture and estimate issues and do some planning.

-* Make sure you've turned on [ZenHub](http://zenhub.com) so it works :smile:
+* Make sure you've turned on GitHub Projects for this lab in your repository so it works :smile:
 * Create at least one epic that starts on the first day of lab and ends when the lab is due
   * If you want to break the lab period into smaller time boxes and have multiple, smaller epics, that would be OK as well.
 If you do this, make sure you provide